LorandP/Workshop/README.md

 In order to install all the necessary tools, make sure you have npm installed on your system.
 To check this run the following command: npm -v

+## Installation

+Intall local dependencyes by running the following command from the root directory of the project:
+**npm install**